thomashoneyman/purescript-halogen-hooks/docs/07-Hooks-API.md

   let
     update :: HookM _ Unit
     update = do
-      -- Use the mody function to update the state, which will cause all hooks to -- run again and a new render to occur. modifyCount (_ + 10)
+      -- Use the modify function to update the state, which will cause all hooks -- to run again and a new render to occur. modifyCount (_ + 10)
       -- ...